Azure/azure-iot-sdk-node/digitaltwins/samples/device/readme.md

 They show how to:

 - Implement the environmental sensor interface
-- Create a component for this interface
+- Create an interfaceInstance for this interface
-- Use the digital twin device client to register this component and interact with the Digital Twins services.
+- Use the digital twin device client to register this interfaceInstance and interact with the Digital Twins services.

 Please note that the `DigitalTwinClient` depends on the `Client` class from `azure-iot-device` to communicate with the hub.
 The sample shows how to compose these two together.